opensim/opensim/README.txt

 You have successfully started OpenSim.

-If you want to create another user account to login rather than the estate account, then type "craete user" on the OpenSim console and follow the prompts.
+If you want to create another user account to login rather than the estate account, then type "create user" on the OpenSim console and follow the prompts.

 Helpful resources:
  * http://opensimulator.org/wiki/Configuration